AramEvin/Nodejs_Docker.Dev/README.md

-# Nodejs_Docker.Dev
+ ----------<<----------Node.js---------->>-----------

+ Create a simple Node.js application

-Create a simple Node.js app add Dockerfile to build Node image, run image set a local envs use Docker compose and configure CI/CD app using GitHub Actions
+ Create a new Dockerfile which contains instructions required to build a Node.js image

+ Run the newly built image as a container

+ Set up a local development environment to connect a database to the container

+ Use Docker Compose to run the Node.js application

+ Configure a CI/CD pipeline for your application using GitHub Actions.